MeteoSwiss/opendata-forecast-data/README.md

 ⚠️ **WARNING**: Make sure both repositories are in the same folder and run on the same version.

-Finally run the following command:
+Finally, execute the following command to set the GRIB definition path:

 ```
 export GRIB_DEFINITION_PATH=pathToNameOfYourFolder/eccodes-cosmo-recources/definitions:pathToNameOfYourFolder/eccodes/definitions